 How long does sperm live?

 Most sperm die within minutes after ejaculation inside the vagina or outside the woman's genital tract.
-However, once sperm enters the woman's genital tract, the cervix and uterus, some can survive up to 5 days, though most will not survive longer than 1-2 days.
+However, once sperm enters the woman's genital tract, cervix, and uterus, some can survive up to 5 days, though most will not survive longer than 1-2 days.
 Studies have shown that most pregnancies are a result of intercourse that takes place within the 1-2 days before ovulation and the day of ovulation.
 Surprisingly, some pregnancies can occur after intercourse that took place up to 5 days before ovulation.